4rshdeep/detection_hardware_characterization/README.md

 	* [Tensorflow models](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/examples/android)

 ## Benchmarking
 We have benchmarked the models on different systems and calculated the time taken to `read the image`, `infer the image` and `visualize the image`.
-The results along with the scripts are documeneted [here](https://github.com/4rshdeep/detection_hardware_characterization/tree/master/benchmark).
+The results along with the scripts are documented [here](https://github.com/4rshdeep/detection_hardware_characterization/tree/master/benchmark).

 ## Finding the mAP score
 The details about the mean average precision scores of different models can be found [here](https://github.com/4rshdeep/detection_hardware_characterization/tree/master/mAP).